superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 })
 ```

 Excellent!
-You have now successfully created and deployed an S3 bucket and an EC2 instance using AWS CDK.
-You've also verified their configurations and interacted with them through the AWS Management Console and Session Manager.
+You have now successfully created and deployed an S3 bucket and an ECS service using AWS CDK.
+You've also verified their configurations and interacted with them through the AWS Management Console.
 This lab has expanded your understanding of managing basic AWS services both programmatically and through the AWS console.